Get a graduate degree

 - Three strong letters from professors at the undergraduate level and/or persons well acquainted with the applicant’s education and abilities will be admitted to the MGS program in good standing.
-These letters are to be submitted to the Director of the MGS program.

 - Applicants with an undergraduate GPA between 2.75 and 2.99 and/or a score of less than 290 on the GRE may be admitted to the program on a provisional basis.
 A personal interview may be requested.